-The skills, knowledge and capabilities of our people are central to our success.
-We have developed training courses and programs, including a growing online learning platform, providing our employees an opportunity for professional development.
+The acquired skills, knowledge and capabilities of our people are central to our success.
+To maintain and acquire talented employees in the marketplace, we invest in employee development programs that incorporate training courses and programs, including a growing online learning platform, which provides our employees an opportunity for professional development.

 We recognize that the advancement and empowerment of our workforce drives a better quality of work and life for our employees, ultimately resulting in the delivery of exceptional service to our customers.
-As such, we have designed a range of professional and leadership development programs focused on helping our employees reach their career goals.
+As such, we have designed a wide range of professional and leadership development programs focused on helping our employees reach their career goals.